-TIP: It’s important to note that passive-aggressive behavior used as a defense mechanism allows people who aren’t comfortable being openly communicative to get what they want under the guise of still trying to please others.
+It’s important to note that passive-aggressive behaviour used as a defence mechanism allows people who aren’t comfortable being openly communicative to get what they want under the guise of still trying to please others.

-Those using passive-aggressiveness want their way, but they also want to avoid:
+Those using passive-aggressiveness want their to get their way, but they also want to avoid:

 - Making people dislike them

 - Rocking the boat or making people upset

 It’s a destructive pattern and, depending on the severity and frequency, can be a form of emotional abuse in relationships.
 It erodes any trust that exists in a relationship and can create immense hurt and pain to all parties.

 When negative emotions and feelings build up inside you and are then suppressed based on the need for:

 - Acceptance by another

 - Avoiding further arguments or conflict